Derek Winnert

 3

-There is also a 1927 silent movie version by Cecil B DeMille, in which H B Warner gives a sincere and thoughtful performance as Christ.
+There is also a 1927 silent movie version by Cecil B DeMille, The King of Kings, in which H B Warner gives a sincere and thoughtful performance as Christ.
 In 1928 DeMille prepared and released a sound version with a score by Hugo Riesenfeld and added sound effects.
 After many years of incomplete versions circulating, the restored 2004 DVD reveals the movie in its full, great majesty, with a new score by Donald Sosin.

 George Stevens Productions filmed a rival Jesus Christ epic, The Greatest Story Ever Told (1961), which opened a couple of years or so later and was over an hour longer at 260 minutes.
 Max von Sydow stars.